 "Flamenco yells what my soul shuts-up."

-Studio Flamenca offers performances with dancers, singers, and musicians.
-Performances are geared towards festivals, theatres, and private events.
-These are full-length programs of traditional flamenco repertoire.
-The format resembles a Spanish Flamenco Tablao, or club, where the entire cast stays on the stage performing dances, songs, and musical numbers.
+Studio Flamenca offers performances with professional dancers, singers, and musicians geared towards festivals, theatres, and private events.
+These are full-length programs of flamenco repertoire resembling the traditional Spanish Flamenco Tablaos, or clubs.
 Audiences are treated to a high-energy and virtuoso demonstration of pure flamenco art.
 Costumes, intense rhythms, castanets, shawls, fans, passionate singing, beautiful guitar music all come together for an unforgettable experience.

 Workshops and Master Classes

-One-time workshops provide historical and artistic content along with live ex dance and music demonstrations.
-Workshops are suitable for all types of audiences including children, adults, people with special needs and tourists.
+Workshops present historical and artistic content along with live dance demonstrations and audience participation.
+Workshops are suitable for all types of audiences.
 Workshops can be booked in different languages: Hebrew, English, French, Spanish, and Arabic.
-The content of the workshop consists of the history of flamenco culture, an explanation of artistic elements, a demonstration of styles, and an operation in rhythm, singing and movement.

 "Hagas lo que hagas, hazlo con pasión."